scivislab/weak-scaling-visualization-algorithms/README.md

 The default values are chosen s.t. it should be able to run on a smaller machine.
 Thus, scaling is done only up to 4 cores, but this can be changed.
 Instructions are written below.
-This example was tested on a machine running Ubuntu 22.04.
+This example was tested on a machine running Ubuntu 22.04 and the execution environment, available via docker container, is built for amd64 platforms.

 ## Prerequisites